spacetelescope/specviz/docs/source/model_fitting.rst

 Note that the Spline model is of an intrinsically different nature than the other models included in the drop down list of models.
-The Spline model, when added to a pre-existing list of models, or when added by itself to an empty list, will immediately be fitted to the data within the currently defined Regions Of Interest.
+The Spline model, when added to a pre-existing list of models, or when added by itself to an empty list, will immediately be fit to the data within the currently defined Regions Of Interest (ROIs).
 That is, being a linear model, there is no need to iterate in search of a "best fit" spline.
 It is just computed once and for all, and kept as part of the compound model that is built from the models in the list and the arithmetic behavior expression.

-This implies that, to change the regions of interest that define the spline, one has no other way than removing the spline from the list of models.
-Then, redefine the regions of interest, and add a new spline to the list.
+This implies that, to change the regions of interest that define the spline, one must remove the spline from the list of models.
+Then, the user must redefine the ROIs and add a new spline to the list of models to be fit.
 To change a spline parameter, there is no need do discard the spline.
 Just do it in the same way as with other models: just type in the new value for the parameter.